alexanderg99/Coffeebreak-SFA_SCDFXIBM-Hackathon/README.md

 Internet-of-things (IOT) fire alarms can gradually phase out the usage of old fire alarm systems so that data can be collected and processed to improve existing fire alarm systems.

 ### The idea
+Deploying deep learning techniques to analyse data from past fire alarms, we can more accurately judge the severity of fires given factors such as (…).
+This will allow SCDF to make more informed decisions when allocating resources.

 ## The architecture